RyanMcG/ryanmcg.github.io/resources/content/reading.md

 23. The Magicians
 24. The Hero of Ages
 25. Changes
-25. Physics of the Future
+26. Physics of the Future
-26. Ghost Story
+27. Ghost Story
-27. The Magician King
+28. The Magician King
-28. Cold Days
+29. Cold Days
-29. A Wizard of Earthsea
+30. A Wizard of Earthsea
-30. The Alloy of Law
+31. The Alloy of Law
-31. Programming Erlang: Software for a Concurrent World
+32. Programming Erlang: Software for a Concurrent World
-32. The Magician's Land
+33. The Magician's Land
-33. Skin Game
+34. Skin Game
-34. What If?
+35. What If?
 35. The Slow Regard of Silent Things
-36. The Joy of Clojure (Second Edition)
+37. The Joy of Clojure (Second Edition)
+38. Will Grayson, Will Grayson
+39. Jonathan Strange & Mr Norrell